Table of Contents

 Pudding

 • In a medium saucepan, whisk milk and egg until completely incorporated.
-Add your sugar, cornstarch, and salt.
-Cooking over medium heat, whisk frequently until thickened.
+Add sugar, cornstarch, and salt.
+Cook over medium heat, whisking frequently until thickened.

 • Remove the saucepan from heat and stir in vanilla then the coconut.
-Pour into your cooled crust (we used Marie Calendar's store-bought crust that you bake, but you can also make your own).
+Pour into a baked and cooled crust (we used Marie Calendar's store-bought crust that you bake, but you can also make your own).

 • Place in refrigerator until chilled, a few hours.